-Each year, pesticide products are cancelled by the manufacturer or phased out by operations, leaving growers and applicators with quantities of unwanted and/or unusable pesticides.
+Each year, pesticide products are cancelled by the manufacturer or phased out by operations, leaving farmers and professional applicators with quantities of unwanted and/or unusable pesticides.
 Due to the nature of these materials, there are often limited options available for responsible management.
-The high cost of disposal prohibits many users from hiring professionals to dispose of these materials which can postpone disposal decisions indefinitely.
-The waste pesticides may then become a safety hazard and environmental liability through long-term storage in barns and other areas in and around the farm or business.
+The high cost of disposal prohibits many users from hiring waste disposal contractors to collect and dispose of these materials.
+The waste pesticides may then become a safety hazard or environmental liability through long-term storage in barns and other areas in and around the farm or business.

-CHEMSWEEP provides Pennsylvania farmers and other licensed applicators with a means to dispose of canceled, suspended, or unwanted pesticide products.
-Environmental liability and health and safety issues are the primary concerns.
-The liability may also manifest itself as an extra burden in the event of a transfer or sale of the property.
+CHEMSWEEP provides Pennsylvania farmers and other licensed pesticide applicators with a means to dispose of canceled, suspended or unwanted pesticide products.
 By participating in this program, applicators can legally dispose of waste pesticides, generally at little or no cost.
 Almost all of the waste pesticides collected are burned in EPA-approved incinerators.
 The remaining pesticides are treated and placed in EPA-permitted hazardous waste landfills.

-CHEMSWEEP has grown from the collection of a modest 30,000 pounds of pesticides from six counties in 1993, to a program that serves all of Pennsylvania, having collected 2 million pounds of waste pesticides through 2012.
+CHEMSWEEP has grown from the collection of a modest 30,000 pounds of pesticides from six counties in 1993, to a program that serves all of Pennsylvania, having collected over 2.2 million pounds of waste pesticides through 2014.